aatwo/Examples-and-Tests/Examples/Miscellaneous/MutablePasswordsAreBad/README.md

 Spotify: 7–21s16Y2009rabbit.
 Facebook: 8=22f17k2008rabbit.

+As you can see the ruleset is quite complex and generates some decently different looking passwords.

 In our hypothetical situation we play the role of an attacker who has gained access to this users Google and Spotify passwords and we want to access their facebook account.
 How might we accomplish this?

-Firstly we would look at those two passwords and attempt to guess the rules being used.
-Just by looking at these two passwords (Google: 6=20g15E2010rabbit. and Spotify: 7–21s16Y2009rabbit.) the following rules can easily be approximated:
+Just by looking at the Google and Spotify passwords we can attempt to guess the rules being used:

 1. char 1: company name length (this one is pretty obvious)
 2. char 2: = or -